2020-07-04

 Jenassa, Jordis and I go out again, after we've stepped up to Maul and Lydia and I've given Maul my friendliest smile and told them to have fun.
 I'm sure Maul gets the hint – Lydia had better be returned to us after a reasonable time in one piece, or he'll have to answer to us.

 All the guards outside the palace are Imperial soldiers, and so are the prison guards.
-Apparently Maven wants to make everything look like as legitimate and official as possible, so she is keeping most of her gang out of sight.
+Apparently Maven wants to make everything look as legitimate and official as possible, so she is keeping most of her gang out of sight.
 Either that, or she seriously holds herself for so respectable by now that she doesn't even trust her old partners-in-crime.

 The battle on the marketplace is over and the traders have already taken their places while the imps are still dragging away the dead storks – just so they won't get stumbled upon while their souls are on their way to Sovngarde.
 Madesi, Brand-Shei and the blacksmith Balimund are very happy to see me, as is Marise who has decided to close shop for today and go home.